 Hello (Good Evening).
 My name is \\\\\\ and I am from the Economics and Statistics Office.
 Here is my ID card.
 We are currently conducting a Labour Force Survey in the Cayman Islands.
 I would be grateful if I could talk with you about the Survey.
+For this interview, I will be using a tablet to record the information that you give me.

-The Survey is being conducted to provide data on the number of people working and not working.
+The Survey is being conducted to provide data on the number of persons working and not working.
 Information collected will be used to monitor the economy and plan services for the future.
 I will simply ask you to respond to a series of questions about this household.

 EVERYTHING YOU REPORT IN THIS SURVEY WILL BE KEPT COMPLETELY CONFIDENTIAL TO THE STATISTICS OFFICE.
 No name or information that would allow anyone to identify a specific household or person WILL EVER be released.

 You must introduce yourself and the survey to each person in the household you would like to interview.
 This is even important if a person was not around when you first introduced yourself.

-When a household refuses to participate, leave a copy of the Letter to the Household (APPENDIX G) and inform the respondent that your Supervisor will contact the household.
+When a household refuses to participate, leave a copy of the Letter to the Household (APPENDIX G, page 104) and inform the respondent that your Supervisor will contact the household.